rik-brown/Flickrbot/README.md

 More details on uploading images to Flickr <a href="https://www.flickr.com/services/api/upload.api.html">can be found here</a>.

 The cellendipity flickrbot is running on an Amazon EC2 server and posting to <a href="https://www.flickr.com/photos/144469250@N07/">this account</a>.

+The example included here will create & upload a new image once every 24 hours.
+The image will be flagged as 'private' in the flickr account.